 Types of Probiotics

 Not every probiotic is created equal.
-These supplements vary greatly in strain, quality, and form.
-Before selecting a probiotic you should make yourself familiar with your options.
+These supplements may vary greatly in strain, quality, and form.
+Before selecting a probiotic, you should make yourself familiar with your options.

 Species – There are two primary species of probiotics that are commercially used in supplements and fortified foods.
 Those two species are Bifidobacteria and Lactobacillus.
-Bifidobacteria are known to support immune health, breakdown lactose into useable forms, and inhibit the growth of harmful bacteria.
-Lactobacilusis a useful bacteria that produces lactase which is the enzyme that breaks down lactose.
+Bifidobacteria are known to help support immune health, breakdown lactose into useable forms, and inhibit the growth of harmful bacteria.* Lactobacilusis a useful bacteria that can produce lactase which is the enzyme that breaks down lactose.

-Strains – Strains are genetic subtypes of probiotic species and each has a unique effect in the body.
+Strains – Strains are genetic subtypes of probiotic species and each may have a unique effect in the body.
 The most common strains used in supplements are B. animalis, B. breve, B. lactis, L. acidophilus, and L. reuteri.